 I decided a long time ago that the best three words anyone could say are not "I love you," but rather "come with me."
 I think that this preference is substantially informative.
-I enjoy surrealism in art, randomness in experience, and idiosyncrasy in acquaintance.
-But I can also make the sandwich and wield the wrench.
-I do a lot of making my own fun.

 "You're the most absurdly genuine person I know."